CraftAcademyLabs/react_native_101/documentation/02_sprint_1_the_location.md

 $ yarn add -D child-process-promise
 ```

-Anothr packade that we need is handled by Brew, and gives us the possibility to pre-set a location of the iOS Simulator using an address or latitude and longitude coordinates.
+Anothr packade that we need is provided for us by the developers at Lyft and distributed using Homebrew, and gives us the possibility to pre-set a location of the iOS Simulator using an address or latitude and longitude coordinates.

 ```
 $ brew install lyft/formulae/set-simulator-location